michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 This is where that first MATLAB one-liner comes from.

 Now we're only a few steps away from our final goal: some kind of error function.
 The nice thing about our current approximation is that it's incredibly linear.
-That is, adding up a bunch of cosines is almost the definition of linear--not at all, but still.
+That is, adding up a bunch of cosines is almost the definition of linear.
+Not at all, but still.
 However, this means that we can do one thing with this approximation that we can't really do with normal Gaussians: just integrate the fucker.
 Yup, that's it, we just turn the cosines into sines and shuffle the arguments around together, and this gives us:

 ```math
 \Phi(t) = \int f(t) \; \mathrm{d}t \approx \frac{2}{T} \left (\frac{t}{2} + \sum_{n\,=\,1}^{n_\mathrm{max}} \frac{T}{2\pi n}\mathrm{e}^{-\frac{1}{2} \sigma^2(2\pi \frac{n}{T})^2} \sin\left(2\pi \frac{n}{T} t\right) \right ) + C